Follow Us:

 • Source of data and types of data to be used in clinical evaluation.

-• All the above aspects need to be covered for both (a) before CE Marking and (b) already CE Marked medical devices.
+• All the above aspects need to be covered for both (a) before CE Marking and (b) already CE Marked for medical devices.

-• Information needed for evaluation of equivalence, if it is claimed has also be considered for the before CE-marking devices.
+• Information needed for evaluation of equivalence, if it is claimed has also be considered for the before CE marking devices.

-Major consideration for CE Marked Devices during CEP
+Major consideration for Legacy devices during CEP

 • Significant changes in the design, raw materials, manufacturing processes, information materials supplied by the manufacturer or other claims, and any claims related to the equivalence.